1971–72 Namibian contract workers strike

-The 1971–72 Namibian contract workers general strike was a labour dispute in Namibia between African contract workers (particularly miners) and the apartheid government.
+The 1971–72 Namibian contract workers general strike was a labour dispute in Namibia, which at the time was under the administration of the South African Apartheid Government.
+The dispute was between African contract workers (particularly miners) and the apartheid government.
 Workers sought to end the contract-labour system, which many described as close to slavery.
 An underlying goal was the promotion of independence under SWAPO leadership.

 The strike began on 13 December 1971 in Windhoek and on the 14th in Walvis Bay before spreading to the US-owned Tsumeb Mine and beyond.
 Approximately 25,000 workers participated in the strike, primarily those from Ovamboland in the country's densely populated north.
 The strike continued into the next year, ending in March 1972.

 Background

 Historical

-During this period, Namibia existed under apartheid as a subjugated colonial state of South Africa.
+During this period, Namibia existed under apartheid as a subjugated colonial state of South Africa and was referred to as South West Africa.
 Formal apartheid began in the Union of South Africa in 1948 and was extended to its mandate territory of South West Africa.
 By the mid-1960s, about 45 to 50 percent of the Black labour force was contract migrant labour from the reserves north of the Red Line.

 The contract system was controlled by SWANLA, a quasi-governmental agency.
 Any Black or Indigenous person who lived in the colonial reserves was not allowed outside the reserves unless they signed a 12-to-18-month labour contract with SWANLA, which offered set wages and conditions with no bargaining.
 Workers were required to carry passes, and their movement was strictly controlled and monitored.
 Women were barred from signing contracts, and were not allowed outside the reserves.

-Contract workers would be leased out by SWANLA to other businesses.
+Contract workers would be leased out by SWANLA to businesses.
 Any breach of the contract, such as quitting or labour organisation, brought criminal sanctions and severe punishment which could be exercised by the employer.
 Contract workers lived in compounds which were controlled by their employers through SWANLA.
 With the system's typically-bad working conditions, it has been characterised by many as akin to slavery.

 For contract work under SWANLA, workers were classified into one of four classes of physical fitness and (to some extent) job experience: Classes A, B, C, and [Child].
 (Note: The SWANLA classification used a derogatory term for Black children, Piccanin.)
 Wages were paid monthly, with the minimum ranging from R3.75 (for a child) to R8.75 for Class A; this was equivalent to 5 to $10.

 The decades of apartheid before the strike saw significant labour-organisation efforts and a number of strikes; this included the development of OPO.
 The Windhoek or Old Location massacre occurred in 1959, which contributed to the evolution of SWAPO from OPO.
 This played a major role in the fight against apartheid in Namibia, and a limited role in this strike.